And perhaps Kant's notion of "schema"?

 For example, consider what might be meant by a biologist describing an animal as an "efficient forager".
 This label could be applied to animals of very different types (living in water, on land, in mud, in air, in the bark of some plant, etc.) with very different physical forms and very different physical movements.

-What they have in common that justifies calling them successful foragers might be that they form instantiations of O in something like the following abstract description:
+What they have in common that justifies calling them efficient foragers might be that they form instantiations of O in something like the following abstract description:

-O is a living organism and O consumes physical matter of type F (Food), which O obtains by performing actions A which bring O to instances of F using fairly direct routes and O needs to consume at least quantity Q of F per time period T, and the actions A have the effect that O regularly consumes at least Q of F in each period T.In some cases this would have to be made more complex to allow for O requiring different types of food at different times, or when internal sensors indicate various deficiencies.
+O is a living organism and O consumes physical matter of type F (Food), which O obtains by performing actions A which usually bring O to instances of F and O needs to consume at least quantity Q of F per time period T, and the actions A have the effect that O regularly consumes at least Q of F in each period T.In some cases this would have to be made more complex to allow for O requiring different types of food at different times, or when internal sensors indicate different deficiencies.

-The different organisms that satisfy this description (when instantiating O) may require very different types of F, and perform very different actions A, and need very different quantities Q per period T. So the appearances, sizes, habitats, and visible behaviours of an earth-worm, an insect, a fish that feeds on algae and a grazing mammal may all be very different, and yet they all satisfy the above schematic description with all the variables other than O either existentially quantified or determined by context.
+The different organisms that satisfy this description (when instantiating O) may require very different types of F, and perform very different actions A, and need very different quantities Q per period T. So the appearances, sizes, habitats, and visible behaviours of an earth-worm, an insect, a fish that feeds on algae and a grazing mammal may all be very different (especially perceptually different) and yet they all satisfy the above schematic description of "efficient forager" with all the variables other than O either existentially quantified or determined by context.

 (1) explain how interpreting 'fierce predator' as a concept with parametric polymorphism, can allow 'O is a fierce predator' to be true of very different types of organisms with very different sizes, shapes, prey and behaviours;